hathora/hathora-godot-plugin/README.md

 		return
 	multiplayer.multiplayer_peer = peer
 ```

+Also, [ENetMultiplayerPeer](https://docs.godotengine.org/en/stable/classes/class_enetmultiplayerpeer.html) uses UDP for its connections, so for this example you settings should be:

+- Container port: `7777`
+- Transport type: `UDP`

-### 9. Press `Deploy to Hathora`
+### 8. Press `Deploy to Hathora`
-The plugin will automatically upload your server build to Hathora.
+The plugin will automatically upload your server build and deploy it on Hathora.
 It may take a few minutes.

-### 10. Press `Create Room`
+### 9. Press `Create Room`
-Connect to the given host and port to test your new build
+Hathora will spin up a server instance and will return a `host:port` (e.g. `d405b3.edge.hathora.dev:58554`) for clients to connect to.
+Once you are able to test an end-to-end deployment and connection, you can use the Hathora Godot SDK to fully integrate with your game!

 ## SDK endpoints
 The SDK includes a HathoraSDK autoload, with the following functions: